-The VCO operates at the actual output frequency of the exciter, i.e. there are no multiplier stages.
-It is modulated by superimposing the audio signal onto the control voltage and by phase modulating the reference signal.
+The VCO is an on-channel design, i.e. there are no multiplier stages to obtain the onchannel frequency.
+It is modulated by superimposing the audio signal onto the control voltage and by phase-modulating the reference signal.

 2.4.1 VCO Supply